RezaShahrestani/programme/contributing/meetings/2025 27th April.md

 - Github kanban board for managing issues, priority, visibility etc. is nice

 #### Actions:
-1. Switch to one required reviewer
+1. Switch to one required reviewer (update contributing readme, share in slack. note that more reviewers should often be requested when necessray (give examples) it's just not enforced in github).
+Reminder that all staff can merge stuff, if it's fully approved, ping anyone if something is blocked.
 2. Keep meeting agendas/notes in github, link to them from other places (invites, slack reminders).
 3. Continue to consider how to best keep conversations in the right/organised places, it feels disjointed right now.